evansd/postgres-up/README.md

     # Directories in which to look for Postgres binaries
     # Sensible defaults will be used if this is not specified
     postgres_bin_path="/my/special/postgres/install:$PATH"

+Additionally, any of the variables set in the config file can also be set by passing them in the shell environment.

 Compatibility